How to Negotiate Your Credit Card Debt if the Minimum Payments Are Too High

-Don’t let them pressure you into a payment you can’t afford or that will go toward debts outside the statute of limitations.
+Don’t let them pressure you into a payment you can’t afford or that will go toward debts past the statute of limitations.

 If you need to work out a payment arrangement, you’re not going to be able to negotiate as low as if you offer to pay in full.
-If you can afford a lump sum, start at 30% or less of what you owe and expect to end up paying 40-65%.
+If you can afford a lump-sum payment, start by offering 30% or less of what you owe, but expect to end up paying 40% to 65%.